Why aren’t you having enough app downloads? Getting to the core problem.

 Logo, name, developer, and rating (or “Editor’s Choice” instead) are the most crucial things.
 If the logo or the name of the app is not appealing, or the rating is the lowest amongst these, I’m possibly not even going to click on them to check them out.
 It’s also probable that I’m going to start checking whichever one is “eligible” starting from the top.

-My next step is going to the first app which is not an ad and check it out.
+My next step is to go to the first app which is not an ad and check it out.
 Because of the above-mentioned reasons, I like to see the real ratings of the app, so I won’t choose the advertised ones.

 3. App detail page – Getting to know what I might expect behind the cover